SEAF-CS/csiem-data/code/import/wamsi_theme3/SEDDEPO/Readme.md

 # Wamsi Theme 3 SEDDEPO
     The Sediment Deposition logger data.
 This is imported using the matlab script IMPORTSEDDEPO.m
 ## Raw Data
+    This dataset has a new file for each site.
 The raw data contains "NA" as its place holder for values that dont exist.
 ## Variables
  - batt_volt_Min
  - NTUe